Electricity sector in Taiwan: Reserved margin

-Taiwan set the reserve margin between power availability and power demand to be 6% minimum.
+Taiwan set the operating reserve margin between power availability and power demand to be 6% minimum.
 Any value below that number would trigger an alert.
 Once the reserve margin falls below the 900 MW alert level, power rationing will be put into place.

-In 2014, the reserved margin of electricity in Taiwan was 14.7%, in 2015 it fell to 10.4%.
+In 2014, the reserve margin of electricity in Taiwan was 14.7%, in 2015 it fell to 10.4%.
 On 19 October 2016, it fell to 2.38% which is below the 900 MW threshold value, triggering the warning.

 Transmission and distribution

 Transmission and distribution lines

 As of end of 2013, Taiwan owned a total of 17,054 km length of transmission line with the voltage levels of the transmission system are 345 kV and 161 kV.
 All of the transmission lines are fully owned by Taipower.
 The total length of the distribution line is 351,474 km and it goes up deep as the 4th level for underground distribution.

 Currently, Taipower is implementing the 6-year 7th Power Transmission and Substation Project starting January 2010 until December 2015 with a total investment of NT$238.9 billion.
 The project will completed a new and expanded section of transmission lines running 2,370 km, a group of 130 substations and an expanded main transformer capacity of 23,560 MVA.